Point of Understanding.

 4. Try not to be too ambitious in your story as the story of your life is ambitious enough, and what would scare people about being on the Nose at midnight is nothing compared to being in an armed convoy in Libya!!!!

 5. If I was in the audience I’d like to know about you - not climbing - why and how and who.
-Make me laugh and think and if possible make my cry.
+Make me laugh and think and if possible make me cry.

 After sending this off I thought more about how you construct a story, spoken or written down - something I seem to have made my trade (maybe I should just say “I tell stories” next time I’m asked about my job by US customs”.

-I’m touring again this winter with a new show called Cold Mountain (dates here), that picks up were Inappropriate finished, as I head off to Antartica, detailing both that trip (climbing a new route on Ulvertanna), as well as looking back to my first stabs at the business of alpine climbing - the Frendo Spur in Winter epic, as well as the fundamental question of what is so appealing about cold mountains.
-As with most shows and talks the ideas are still being formed about how to go about it, to weave all these stories in a way that is interesting to climbers and non climbers, and be both funny and still have some weight.
-I still find the Antartica trip hard to talk about as it was incredibly tough both emotionally as well as physically, and I learnt a lot about myself on that trip (and continue to do as I still unpack what went on) - and was life changing in many ways (nearly two years later I’m only now beginning to feel the ground under my feet).
-When I gave the Antartica talk in Keswick this year at the end I almost started crying!
+I’m touring again this winter with a new show called Cold Mountain, that picks up were Inappropriate finished, as I head off to Antarctica, detailing both that trip (climbing a new route on Ulvertanna), as well as looking back to my first stabs at the business of alpine climbing - the Frendo Spur in Winter epic, as well as the fundamental question of what is so appealing about cold mountains.
+As with most shows and talks the ideas are still being formed about how to go about it, to weave all these stories in a way that is interesting to climbers and non-climbers, and be both funny and still have some weight.
+I still find the Antarctica trip hard to talk about as it was incredibly tough both emotionally as well as physically, and I learnt a lot about myself on that trip (and continue to do as I still unpack what went on) - and was life-changing in many ways (nearly two years later I’m only now beginning to feel the ground under my feet).
+When I gave the Antarctica talk in Keswick this year in the end I almost started crying!

-As with all talks you need to nail the tech stuff, like making sure your images are strong, and mix in video and music and stuff (one day I’ll do a tour with just me talking with no images), but fundamentally its an exercise in story telling and I need to take my own advice.
-A story should be an adventure, with lots of unexpected twists and turns, a mix of questions and answers, never obvious - breadcrumbs - your task as the story teller to take several hundred people with your to find some shared point of understanding.
+As with all talks you need to nail the tech stuff, like making sure your images are strong and mix in video and music and stuff (one day I’ll do a tour with just me talking with no images), but fundamentally its an exercise in storytelling and I need to take my own advice.
+A story should be an adventure, with lots of unexpected twists and turns, a mix of questions and answers, never obvious - breadcrumbs - your task as the storyteller to take several hundred people with you to find some shared point of understanding.